First Aid at Work (FAW)

 - Basic Life Support

-- Recognising and preventing injuries from heat and cold
+Recognising and preventing injuries from burns, heat illness & hypothermia

 - Managing other workplace injuries